 “I’ve heard this performance twice and can’t recommend it highly enough.
 It is magical, it is musical, it is beautiful, it is soulful, it is perfection.”
 Bambi Good, Brookline, MA

-This Millennium experience was created for First Night Boston and played on the meeting of the Myth of Ariadne and the Golden Thread with our subway system.
+This Millennium experience, created for First Night Boston, linksthe Myth of Ariadne and the Golden Thread with the Boston subway system.
 During this Living Myth event, the MBTA is compared to the Cretan labyrinth from the myth of Theseus and the Minotaur.
 Our frenetic and dangerous pace of life, embodied in the train, is the fearsome Minotaur monster we must defeat.
 All this takes place quite appropriately in Boston, the Athens of America.
 As Athenians our Boston audience celebrated the closure to this project and the Millennium Year on First Night 2001 when Athena descended to Back Bay station to gather our hopes, dreams and wishes and carry them to the future